-If your canine displays "dog shaking head syndrome," it typically means one thing: There is something bothering his ears, causing him discomfort and possibly pain.
-If you know what to look for, you can diagnose the problem rather quickly and even treat it yourself.
+If your dog is continuously shaking its head, this typically means that there is something bothering its ears that is causing discomfort and possibly causing pain.
+If you know what to look for, you can diagnose and treat the problem rather quickly.

 We've outlined the most common reasons why a dog would shake its head vigorously and repeatedly.
-Some causes are serious, others less so.
-Find out what you can do to help ease his discomfort and keep it from recurring!
+Some causes are serious, and others less so.
+Find out what you can do to help ease his or her discomfort and keep the problem from recurring.

 Can Head-Shaking Hurt My Dog?

 If your dog continues to shake their head, he or she may eventually rupture blood vessels in the ear.
 This allows blood to accumulate in the pinna (ear) and may cause an aural hematoma to develop.

 Below is a photo of my dog Lucy (second photo) and her aural hematoma on the top part of the ear.
 Oddly enough, she did not have an ear infection—as one would suspect—and I didn't even notice her shaking her head.
 However, the vet explained that an aural hematoma often forms when a dog shakes their head too much.

 It's hard to tell from the pictures, but a hematoma is much like a firm, spongy "mass" (a collection of blood) that covers a dog's entire ear.
 After it was diagnosed, we had the hematoma drained, but it came back within a few hours.
 The vet said that the blood would eventually calcify and be partially absorbed back into her body.
 They also explained that her ear will be slightly deformed as a result.